jeromecholewa/quickbot_api/README.md

 1. "Go straight" controller - robot travels straight until it "sees" an obstacle.
 Then it yields to
 2. "Avoid collision" controller - robot just "jumps" back a little (this helps avoiding it getting stuck when too close to a wall).
 Then it switches to
-3. "Find clear direction" controller - robot rotates on a spot, trying to find an "clear" direction.
+3. "Find clear direction" controller - robot rotates on a spot, trying to find a "clear" direction.
 When found, switches to "Go straight".

 ## License